 There are a number of ways to structure your bequest so that your gift benefits you and CMCA.

-A gift that benefits CMCA only if other named beneficiaries predecease the person making the will.
+CMCA would benefit from this type of gift only if other named beneficiaries predecease the donor making the will.

-With a lead trust, you donate assets to a trust that makes payments to CMCA for the term of the trust.
-When the trust terminates, the assets are transferred back to you or directly to your heirs, as pre-designated by you.
-If the trust assets revert to you at the end of the trust term, your gift entitles you to an immediate income tax charitable deduction.
-If the trust assets are transferred to someone other than you at the end of the trust term, you enjoy a substantial reduction in estate and gift taxes on the future transfer to your heirs.
+In a lead trust, you establish a trust that makes payments to CMCA from the assets in the trust for its specified term.
+When the trust terminates, the assets are transferred back to you or directly to whomever you have specified.
+In the event that the trust assets revert to you at the end of the trust term, your gift entitles you to an income tax charitable deduction.
+If the trust assets are transferred to someone other than you at the end of the trust term, you benefit from a significant reduction in estate and gift taxes on the future transfer to your heirs.

 You may name CMCA as a beneficiary of all or part of a new or existing life insurance policy.
-Depending on the type of policy donated, you may receive an immediate income tax deduction and be able to deduct any future premium payments on the policy.
+Depending on the type of policy, you may receive a current income tax deduction and be able to deduct future premium policy payments.

-Header image: Nellie L. Taft, Untitled (detail), oil on canvas, collection of Lloyd and James Mitchell.
+Header image: Nellie L. Taft, Untitled (detail), oil on canvas, collection of Lolly and Jim Mitchell.